5/6/2025

 speaker

-Rob Arnes
+Rob Arness

 President, ADI Global Distribution Business

-continues to be structurally accretive to the total ADI gross margin and was a bigger contributor to first quarter's total gross profit dollars than last quarter.
+Thanks, Tom.
+The ADI team achieved 29% year-over-year growth in reported net revenue in the first quarter, and after excluding the impact of the Snap-1 acquisition and an immaterial impact from currency, Organic net revenue growth was 4% year-over-year despite two less selling days this quarter versus the same period last quarter.
+Organic average daily sales grew 7% year-over-year.
+Organic net revenue growth was driven by strength across commercial product categories, continuing contributions from large accounts, and the digital channel.
+These results were achieved despite an increased number of store closures due to weather in January and February.
+Strong customer demand in the latter half of the quarter offset both the lower number of selling days and increased closure days.
+From a product category perspective, we saw solid growth year over year in multiple categories, with notable contributions from the commercial security, professional audio-video, and networking product categories, partially offset by a low single-digit percentage decline in the residential audio-video category due primarily to a soft U.S. residential market.
+Organic e-commerce net revenue grew 15% year over year, achieving another quarter of strong revenue performance and a new record in run rate daily sales average.
+E-commerce continues to be structurally accretive to the total ADI gross margin and is a bigger contributor to first quarter's total gross profit dollars than last quarter.
 We continue to invest in providing a leading omni-channel experience that makes the buying experience easier and more streamlined for our customers.
-Exclusive brands continues to be a strategic priority for the business.
-Exclusive brands organic net revenue increased 26% year over year while also generating a healthy amount of gross margin dollars in the quarter.
-The strategic benefit of the Snap-1 acquisition is evident as the combined team launched almost 100 new products in the quarter.
-The team also continues to earn industry recognition for our exclusive brands product portfolio.
-At the Integrated Systems Europe trade show, the team took home nine Best of Show awards with product winners in exclusive brands, including Episode and Triad speakers, Luma cameras, and Arachnid switches.
-The team is also working on some exciting new product launches for the second quarter, including the award-winning Lux by Control4, our fourth-generation lighting control solution and the new Control4 X4 interface for smart home systems.
-The integration of Snap-1 continues to progress nicely and we are ahead of our one year, we are ahead of our year two synergy goals.
-Store and distribution center consolidations, which can be complex, are tracking well against plan and we are gaining cross-sales momentum.
-ADI reported .6% gross margin in the first quarter, up 360 basis points year over year.
-The execution demonstrated by the entire team directly contributed to the significant year over year gross margin expansion.
-We see additional opportunities to expand gross margins further with margin and creative category mix shifts both domestically and internationally.
-I've said in the past that our customer first ethos is integral to how we execute operationally.
+Exclusive Brands continues to be a strategic priority for the business.
+Exclusive Brands' organic net revenue increased 26% year-over-year, while also generating a healthy amount of gross margin dollars in the quarter.
+The strategic benefit of the SnapOne acquisition is evident, as the combined team launched almost 100 new products in the quarter.
+The team also continues to earn industry recognition for our Exclusive Brands product portfolio.
+At the Integrated Systems Europe Trade Show, the team took home nine Best of Show awards with product winners in exclusive brands, including Episode and Triad speakers, Luma cameras, and Arachnid switches.
+The team is also working on some exciting new product launches for the second quarter, including the award-winning Lux by Control4, our fourth-generation lighting control solution, and the new Control4 X4 interface for smart home systems.
+The integration of SNAP-1 continues to progress nicely, and we are ahead of our year two synergy goals.
+Store and distribution center consolidations, which can be complex, are tracking well against plan, and we are gaining cross-sales momentum.
+ADI reported 21.6% gross margin in the first quarter, up 360 basis points year over year.
+The execution demonstrated by the entire team directly contributed to the significant year-over-year gross margin expansion.
+We see additional opportunities to expand gross margins further with margin accretive category mixed shifts both domestically and internationally.
+I've said in the past that our customer-first ethos is integral to how we execute operationally.
 This is especially true in the current macroeconomic environment where delivering an optimized customer experience breeds loyalty and profitable customer behavior.
 As Jay mentioned, we have strong momentum to date.
 We intend to build upon this momentum generated by our focused execution to continue driving organic revenue growth and margin expansion through 2025 and beyond.
-Let's now turn the call over to Mike to discuss our first quarter's financial results in 2025 outlook.
+Let's now turn the call over to Mike to discuss our first quarter's financial results and 2025 outlook.

 speaker